a1ultima/hpcleap_dnds/README.md

 ## What?

-Web service to do the following for available VectorBase (VB) gene IDs:
+Web service ([vg-genes.html][9]) to do the following for available VectorBase (VB) gene IDs:

  1. **dN/dS analysis**: a.k.a.
 Ka/Ks analysis, reveals selective pressures along a protein sequence belonging to the user-specified VB gene id query (e.g. AGAP010815), using an orthologous VB gene id's protein as a reference (e.g. AAEL001802).
 Selective pressure is measured in dN/dS, as calculated using the pairwise [Nei-Gojobori algorithm][1], which we modified in a way that allows for Gaussian-smoothed dN/dS sliding window output (see image below).
 Responsiveness was achieved by pickling pre-computed input statistics for the dN/dS outputs, for all possible codon, and amino acid pairs: ~900 x speedup achieved.
 [Accuracy & Performance benchmarks vs. MATLAB][2].
 If any of this confuses you, please see [here][3] for detailed explanations, and links to publications, of best practices for dN/dS analysis.
 Or [here][4] for mathematical notation.
+Relevant code: [dnds.py][7], [changes.py][8], [start_server.py][6] (contact: Andy).

  2. **Functional Domains Overlay**: Show functional protein domain annotations along the Query sequence, available from VB (see image below).
 Responsiveness was achieved using REST api calls to VB.
+Relevant code: [vg-genes.html][9] (contact: Wenping, Giannis, Bob).

  3. **Aggregate data**: Bioinformatics data available for the user-specified VB gene id query (e.g. AGAP010815): General info, Transcript sequences (DNA) and Protein sequences (AA).
 Responsiveness was achived using REST api calls to VB.
+Relevant code: [vg-genes.html][9] (contact: Giannis, Bob, Wnping, Andy).

  4. **Codon alignment (coming soon)**: Codon alingments of Query and Reference sequences were necessary as input for dN/dS computations, but alignments are not yet shown in their own panel in the web app.
 Alignments were not optimised for responsiveness, this is currently a performance bottleneck, to be fixed soon.
+Relevant code: [align.py][5], [start_server.py][6] (contact: Andy).

 ## Why?